avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 - Powerful mechanism that isolates the element you really want to test
 - Use `TestBed.inject` to access the service instance in your test

-In the following example, we test a component in isolation, replacing the service with a stub:
+In the following example, we test a component in isolation, replacing the service with a Mock:

 ```ts
 import { TestBed } from '@angular/core/testing';